adamlocker/Metric_Templating/README.md

 ## Metric Name

 Rather obviously, the metric definition should start with the name.
-But not all metric name are created equal, when naming metrics new metrics you should consider the following:
+When naming metrics new metrics you should consider the following;

  - Is there already an established name for this metric?
 If there is, use that.
  - Use plain English, and avoid the use of acronyms with metric names, all you will achieve is to make unfamiliar users look up a second thing.